aspose-cells/Aspose.Cells-API-References/english/go-cpp/PictureCollection/Get/_index.md

 ## Get function

-Gets the <see cref="Picture"/> element at the specified index.
+Gets the Picture element at the specified index.

 ```go